 /www/seidenphp and document root

 /www/seidenphp/htdocs.
 You can now start the instance to see its default page.
-By default, the site is basically empty, so you likely want to copy files into its htdocs subdirectory.
+You can add your own PHP scripts under the htdocs subdirectory.

 The site will be unregistered from HTTP administration and (CAUTION!) all files in its directory deleted.

 siteadd can create a site that uses a PHP sourced from a chroot, which can enable multiple versions of PHP in the same partition.
 Consult our documentation on how to set up chroots for more.